choochootrain/99-haskell-problems/README.md

 19. Rotate a list N places to the left.
 20. Remove the K'th element from a list.
 21. Insert an element at a given position into a list.
+22. Create a list containing all integers within a given range.